osexpert/GoreRemoting/README.md

 Has ProgressAdapter to adapt to IProgress providers\consumers via delegate.
 But using delegates arguments may be just as easy\easier.

-## Grpc implementations
-Can use both Grpc native and Grpc dotnet.
-But Grpc dotnet is only fully compatible with itself, so I would strongly discourage mixing Grpc dotnet server and Grpc native clients.
-Mixing Grpc native server and Grpc dotnet clients may work better.
-But best to not mix Grpc dotnet with anything else.
-Reason: under stress will get errors, specifically ENHANCE_YOUR_CALM

 ## Serializers
 Currently has serializers for BinaryFormatter, System.Text.Json, MessagePack, MemoryPack, Protobuf.
 Must set a default serializer.
 Can overide serializer per service\per method with SerializerAttribute.
 This way migration from BinaryFormatter to eg. System.Text.Json can happen method by method\service by service.

 ### Exception handling
-Exceptions thrown are marshalled based on a setting in ExceptionSerialization: ExceptionStrategy.
+Exceptions thrown are marshalled based on a setting in ClientConfig\ServerConfig: ExceptionStrategy.
 The default for all serializers (except BinaryFormatter) are ExceptionStrategy.Clone.
 BinaryFormatter has its own ExceptionStrategy setting (override) and its default is ExceptionStrategy.BinaryFormatter.